What Is The Best Plunge Saw?

 The main advantage of a plunge saw is the fact that you do not have to start at the edge of a piece of material.
-This type of saw has to be plunged down to the required depth before it engages with the material.
+This type of saw is “plunged down” to the required depth before the sawing action begins.
 This makes it very useful for many applications, for example, cutting holes in worktops for sinks and hobs.

 Plunge saws can also be used with guide rails to achieve extremely accurate cuts.
-They provide a really good cut, especially in materials such as laminates which can easily be chipped by other types of saws.
+Plunge saws with guide rails provide a really good cut, especially in materials such as laminates which can easily be chipped by other types of saws.

 The best plunge saws can cut a variety of materials including wood, aluminium and acrylic.
 They can also be used to fulfil many of the uses of a table saw but obviously take up a lot less room.
 They are also portable, so you can easily take them to a work site.
 Most plunge saws also offer excellent dust extraction, a key factor when cutting composite materials such as MDF and working in kitchens and other domestic spaces.

 The best plunge saw is a highly versatile tool that most cabinet makers and kitchen fitters would not want to be without.
-However it does involve a significant investment so it’s worth doing your homework to find out which will be the best plunge saw for you.
+However it does involve a significant investment so it’s worth doing your homework to establish which will be the best plunge saw for you.

 Ideally choose a saw with a variable speed as this gives you greater versatility and also provides optimum performance on a wide range of materials.

 Most plunge saws do not come with guide rails; however these are not too expensive to buy separately.
 Guide rails are essential to achieve precise straight lines across a variety of sheet materials.
 All major manufacturers produce guide rails and often these are compatible with other makes of saw, but it’s best to double check.